MuthukumarHelios/Meanapp/README.md

 Server.js ==> server for express.js

 Public ==> this folder contains the Angular code includeing controller and view part

-     javascript
+  javascripts
           only Angular

    view
-         only view file which contains the .html file
+         only view file which contains the .html files for angular with state (ui-router)

 views/index.html===> the single file which consists of the angular.js dependency file